-There are 3 categories you can submit material to: Research Institutes/Centres/Groups, Colleges or Data.
+There are 3 categories you can submit material to: Faculties, Research Institutes/Centres/Groups or Data.
 The method of submission is the same in each case.

 For this example, I want to submit an article to the School of Food Science and Environment Health:

-2. Click on College of Sciences and Health (arrow.tudublin.ie/facsci/)
+- Click on Faculty of Sciences and Health (arrow.tudublin.ie/facsci/)

 3. You will see the list of published submissions for that category.
-On the right side, under Author Corner you will see Submit Research
+On the left side, under Author Corner, you will see Submit Research.

 You can add authors by clicking on the green plus button and you can delete authors by clicking on the person icon with the X on the left.
 You can edit an author by clicking on the person icon on the right.